CrisRamosLazaro/lab-javascript-basic-algorithms/README.md

 This is simply an exercise in Jasmine test implementation.

-The very basic JavaScript algorithms described below were part of a pair-programming lab at Ironkack WebDeb bootcamp's week 1, day 4.
+The very basic JavaScript algorithms described below were part of a pair-programming lab at Ironkack WebDev bootcamp's week 1, day 4.

 For Jasmin, I have installed the npm packages and the Jasmin standalone v 5.1.1